pace-neutrons/Horace/documentation/user_docs/docs/manual/Tobyfit.rst

 convolve the |SQW| model(s) with the instrument resolution function using a Monte Carlo multi-dimensional integration, and provides some additional methods to control how the convolution is carried out.
-A more detailed description of the theory used by TobyFit is given in the :ref:`User's Guide <user_guide/Resolution_convolution:Background Theory>`.
+A more detailed description of the theory used by Tobyfit is given in the :ref:`User's Guide <user_guide/Resolution_convolution:Background Theory>`.

 .. note::